bem/bem-xjst/README.md

 Written in JavaScript, so the entire JavaScript infrastructure is available for checking code quality and conforming to best practices.

-Since templates is a regular JavaScript code you can use precommit hooks, automatic syntax validator from your editor and tools like JSHint/ESLint.
+Since templates is a regular JavaScript code you can use automatic syntax validator from your editor and tools like JSHint/ESLint.

 ### Runs on a server and client